 - Recognise that the order in which transformations are applied is important in the construction of the resulting function or graph

-Now, here is an example question on how to determine odd and even functions, and how to understand the properties of each.
+Now, here is an example question on how to solve absolute value equations and inequalities and how to graph an absolute value function.